- Track your spending to see how much of your budget goes to fun.

 - Decide if you're happy with that number and think about altering your spending and saving accordingly.

 Budgeting for fun sounds like what personal finance nerds do on Friday night.
-But it's actually the cool thing to do.
-With a little attention to your spending and saving plan, you can have all the fun you want—and avoid a debt hangover. #Budgetsarecool
+But it's actually a cool thing to do.
+With a little attention to your spending and saving plan, you can have all the fun you want—and avoid a debt hangover.

-Step one: Figure out how much you're already spending on fun—including things like travel, entertainment, and restaurants.
+Step 1: Figure out how much you're already spending on fun—including things like travel, entertainment, and restaurants.

 How much do you spend on fun?

 Tracking your spending can be an eye-opener.
 In the olden days, you had to track your spending with a pen and paper, and note every item you spent money on over a period of time—like 2 weeks or a month.
 Technology pretty much does all of this for you now—unless you're a cash-only type, in which case you're still stuck doing manual tracking.

 Keeping a close eye on your monthly spending is a good habit to get into, and technology can make it really easy.
 If you use a debit or credit card for purchases, you should be able to download or view your spending history and examine your spending categories.
 Or, you can use a budgeting app to get a handle on where you spend and how much.
 Do you spend more or less on fun than people like you?
 Spending on fun as a percentage of income goes down as income goes up, according to trends in the Consumer Expenditure Survey data from the Bureau of Labor Statistics.

 - Single people spend slightly more than married people on fun: 8% versus 7%.

 - Single men spend slightly more than single women on fun: 8% versus 7%.

 Check out Funding the fun to find out how your spending measures up.